-Other students noticed them, but didn’t understand their zeal.
+Other students noticed, but didn’t understand their zeal.
 They gave the group mocking nicknames including, Bible-moths, The Holy Club, Supererogation-Men, and Methodists.
 Undeterred, they continued their meetings and ministries.

 The Holy Club, as this group is most often referred to today, was adopting a holistic approach to their Christian formation.
 They studied the Bible, prayed, and worshiped together.
 They also served together, reaching out to those in their community who were in the most need.

-The Methodist movement was, in a sense, a replication of this group to help others grow as leaders in discipleship for the church.
+The Methodist movement grew, in a sense, as a replication of this group to help others grow as leaders in discipleship for the church.

 The focus on both love of God and neighbor expressed in everyday actions, was a centerpiece of early Methodism, and continues today.

 Learn how the Holy Club grew into the Methodist movement in Part 2.

 This story was first published on September 20, 2016.